This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 9x13 baking dish, add the yellow potatoes, artichokes, sun dried tomatoes, olives and oregano leaves.
+• In a 9×13 baking dish, add the yellow potatoes, artichokes, sun-dried tomatoes, olives, and oregano leaves.

-• In a medium bowl, whisk to combine the olive oil, dijon, lemon juice, red wine vinegar, garlic, cumin, dried oregano, paprika, garlic powder, salt and pepper.
+• In a medium bowl, whisk the olive oil, dijon, lemon juice, red wine vinegar, garlic, cumin, dried oregano, paprika, garlic powder, salt, and pepper until combined.

 • Drizzle half of the sauce mixture over the potato mixture and gently toss.